 Introduction

 The corepressor Groucho (Gro) is a crucial regulator of gene expression throughout development and is centrally involved in the establishment of embryonic patterning in the early Drosophila embryo.
 Through its interaction with numerous sequence-specific transcription factors (repressors), Gro is crucial to the spatial and temporal restriction of gene expression beginning very early in embryonic development and continuing throughout larval and pupal development.
 As Gro mRNA is maternally deposited in the oocyte, high levels of the protein are present from the onset of development, and as such Gro participates in many of the earliest transcriptional decisions in the embryo.
 Due to the highly-connected position of Gro in the developmental regulatory network, changes in Gro levels or function result in profound developmental abnormalities and disease.
+In this study, we utilize high-throughput sequencing technologies to characterize the dynamics of Groucho genomic binding and identify Groucho repressive targets.
+Global analysis of Groucho binding patterns via ChIP-seq allows us to gain insight into the mechanisms of Groucho-mediated repression.
+Analysis of the embryonic transcriptome under conditions of perturbed Groucho dosage enabled us to dissect Groucho’s role in multiple signaling pathways and, integrated with the ChIP-seq data, to identify these targets and participatory roles with a high confidence.

 Although Gro is ubiquitously expressed, it is not simply a passive component of the transcriptional machinery.
 For example, its function can be actively regulated in response to informational signals arising outside of the cell, through, for example, the action of the Ras/MAPK pathway.
 In addition, although Gro does not bind to DNA directly, it may participate via unknown mechanisms in target gene selection.
 This is demonstrated by a Gro deletion analysis in which it was shown that deletion of a Gro domain termed the SP domain results in promiscuous repression of genes not normally targeted by Gro.